meghanakoturi/LOGIN-POC/README.md

 `mvn clean`- Run Maven Clean
 `mvn install`- Run Maven Install
 # Deploy the WAR File to Tomcat
-* Copy the WAR File to Tomcat's Webapps Directory: sudo cp target/login.war /path/to/tomcat/webapps/
+* Copy the WAR File to Tomcat's Webapps Directory: `sudo cp /home/ec2-user/LOGIN-POC/Login/target/login.war /home/ec2-user/apache-tomcat-9.0.89/webapps/`
-* Move the login.war to ROOT.war in webapps
+* Move the login.war to ROOT.war in webapps `mv Login.war ROOT.war`
-* Start Tomcat: If Tomcat is not already running, start it with `sudo /path/to/tomcat/bin/startup.sh`
+* Start Tomcat: If Tomcat is not already running, start it with `sudo /home/ec2-user/apache-tomcat-9.0.89/bin/startup.sh`
 * We can access the database from the above steps that are `MySQL Installation` `MySQL Configuration`.
 * * Access Your Application: After the deployment is successful, you can access your application using a web browser by navigating to the appropriate URL.
 `http://tomcatpublicipaddress:8080/index.jsp`